Most website owners don’t think about backups until the moment they really need one.

 Now that you have scheduled regular backups, you will always have a copy of your site in Dropbox.
 This way, you can easily restore the backup if there is a fatal error, data loss, or security breach.

-To restore your site, you will first need to open your Dropbox account and head to the Duplicator Pro folder.
+To restore your site, first open your Dropbox account and head to the Duplicator Pro folder.

-Next, go ahead and select the website backup you would like to download.
+Next, select the website backup you would like to download.

-Simply click the 3 dotted icons and then select the ‘Download’ option.
+Simply click the 3 dots icon and select the ‘Download’ option.

-From here, you can save the zip file on your computer.
+From here, save the zip file on your computer.

-After that, you must go to your WordPress dashboard and head to Duplicator Pro » Import Backups.
-Go ahead and click the ‘Select File’ button.
+After that, go to your WordPress dashboard and head to Duplicator Pro » Import Backups.
+Click the ‘Select File’ button.

-Next, you can select the zip file from your computer to restore the website backup.
+Next, select the zip file from your computer to restore the website backup.

-Once the file is uploaded, you can scroll down to see the package details.
+Once the file is uploaded, scroll down to see the package details.
 Simply click the ‘Continue’ button.

-On the next screen, you’ll see an overview of your package.
+On the next screen, you will see an overview of your package.
 For instance, it will show the number of posts, pages, media files, plugins, and more that are in the backup.

 Go ahead and click the ‘Launch Installer’ button.